wandin/Cpp-Data-Sctructures-and-Algorithms/README.md

 10. **Display** Displays all elements of the Queue.

 ## CircularQueue (Queue folder)
-Below are the operations performed on the Stack using a Linked Implementation:
+Below are the operations performed on a CircularQueue:

 1. **Constructor**.
 2. **Destructor**.